Seasawher/mathlib4-help/src/options.md

 default: `false`

-Shows the raw `decreasing_by` goal including internal implementation detail intead of cleaning it up with the `clean_wf` tactic.
+Shows the raw `decreasing_by` goal including internal implementation detail instead of cleaning it up with the `clean_wf` tactic.
 Can be enabled for debugging purposes.
 Please report an issue if you have to use this option for other reasons.

 ## debug.skipKernelTC
 type: `Bool`